galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ---
 title: "Myth: Change Detection Strategies"
-date: 2022-02-20T11:17:36+01:00
+date: 2022-02-20
-draft: true
+draft: false
 ---

-Not so long ago I noticed that change detection subject in Angular is very mythical.
+Not so long ago I noticed that the change detection subject in Angular is very mythical.
-For the first sight it looks very simple.
-But it's not.
+For the first sight, it looks very simple, and it is.

-Previously I wrote about async pipe and how it affects the change detection.
-I mentioned that it's not working without NgZones.
-NgZones are quite complicated in concept, so I decided to demystify two available strategies for change detection.

 ## Docs